-I recently asked the question on Linkedin: What do you believe is the prime reason so many B2B SaaS startups fail?
-I mean, year after year, the statistics keep showing the depressing number that only 10% eventually succeeds, and 90% fail.
-VCs and Investors are actually calculating their odds on the back of this wisdom…
+I recently asked the question on Linkedin: What do you believe B2B SaaS companies should do differently to grow remarkable traction?
+Why?
+Because too many SaaS companies can’t seem to get this right.
+The statistics keep showing the depressing number that only 10% of B2B SaaS businesses eventually succeed.
+And VCs and Investors are calculating their odds on the back of this wisdom…

 The #1 reason mentioned: the inability to gain enough traction in MRR and ARR in a given period.